Njmcq/iCloud-Control/README.md

 ![](Docs/1.8.1-Extension-Menu.png)

-# :warning: Future iCloud Control support
+# :warning: iCloud Control on macOS Sonoma
-Effective from March 10, 2023, my availability to provide support for iCloud Control may be limited.
-While I plan to continue working on the project and implementing additional features and improvements, my ability to respond promptly may be impacted.
+With the release of macOS Sonoma, iCloud Control's features have become redundant.
+Now, you can remove partially-downloaded folders by holding the Option key upon Control-clicking the folder, something which wasn't possible in Monterey and Ventura.
+A small update (1.8.2) will be released in due course to make some minor changes, but this will likely be the final update.

-I should note that a significant portion of iCloud Control's functionality has been integrated natively into macOS.
-Therefore, for most tasks, I recommend utilising the built-in macOS features in Finder.
-Please refer to the instructions below to learn how to leverage these native functionalities:
+Please refer to the instructions below to learn how to leverage the native Finder functionalities for iCloud file management:

 ### Remove selected items locally:
-This can be accomplished by selecting files in the Finder, control- or right-clicking the selection, and selecting **Remove Download**.
-In a selection of files with both local and non-local files, you can hold the **Option** key in the menu to bring up the same action.
+This can be accomplished by selecting files/folders in the Finder, Control- or right-clicking the selection, and selecting **Remove Download**.
+In a selection of files/folders with both local and cloud contents, you can hold the Option key in the menu to bring up the same action.

 ### Download selected items:
 This is available through the same Control- or right-click method as the **Remove selected item locally** option.